adnan-sami-dev/Gas-Prices-vs-GDP-per-capita/README.md

 First, I scraped the GDP per capita table from [Macrotrends](https://www.macrotrends.net/countries/ranking/gdp-per-capita) and imported the petrol prices dataset which I downloaded from [Kaggle](https://www.kaggle.com/datasets/zusmani/petrolgas-prices-worldwide).
 Then I joined them  based on the countries they had in common to form my "main" table.

 ### 2. Cleaning the data :

-I only kept the GDP per capita for 2021 and dropped the previous years' ones, since that was the most recent, and for the petrol prices, I only kept the price per gallon, since the values were larger than price per liter and it's easier on the eyes to visualise larger values than smaller decimals.
+I only kept the GDP per capita for 2021 and dropped the previous years' ones, since that was the most recent, and for the petrol prices, I only kept the price per gallon column, since the values were larger than the price per liter column, and it's easier on the eyes to visualise larger values than smaller decimals.

 The GDP per capita column had string values with "$" signs in front of the numbers and "," within the larger numbers, so I stripped the dollar signs from them, and converted them to integers after removing the commas.